 Product candidates that we successfully develop and commercialize will compete with existing therapies and new therapies that may become available in the future.
-Specifically for BDTX-1535, we expect competition primarily in the EGFR NSCLC and GBM patient populations, including: GILOTRIF and TAGRISSO, which are marketed by Boehringer Ingelheim Pharmaceuticals, Inc. and AstraZeneca, respectively; combination of amivantamab, or Rybrevant, and lazertinib, which is under development for NSCLC and EGFR acquired resistance mutations by Janssen Biotech, Inc.; patritumab deruxtecan, which is being developed by Daiichi Sankyo Co.; BLU-701 and BLU-945, which are under development by BluePrint Medicines Corporation; BBT-176, which is being developed by Bridge Biotherapeutics Inc; neratinib, which is marketed by Puma Biotechnology, Inc. under the trade name Nerlynx, which is currently approved for HER2+ breast cancer, but also under development for NSCLC EGFR intrinsic resistance mutations; ERAS-801, which is under development by Erasca, Inc.; WSD-0922-FU, which is under development by Wayshine Biopharm International Ltd.; CM93, which is under development by Taiho Oncology; and epitinib, which is under development by Taiho Oncology; and epitinib, which is under development by Hutchison MediPharma Ltd.
+Specifically for BDTX-1535, we expect competition primarily in the EGFR NSCLC and GBM patient populations, including: GILOTRIF and TAGRISSO, which are marketed by Boehringer Ingelheim Pharmaceuticals, Inc. and AstraZeneca, respectively; combination of amivantamab, or Rybrevant, and lazertinib, which is under development for NSCLC and EGFR acquired resistance mutations by Janssen Biotech, Inc.; patritumab deruxtecan, which is being developed by Daiichi Sankyo Co.; BLU-701 and BLU-945, which are under development by BluePrint Medicines Corporation; BBT-176, which is being developed by Bridge Biotherapeutics Inc; neratinib, which is marketed by Puma Biotechnology, Inc. under the trade name Nerlynx, which is currently approved for HER2+ breast cancer, but also under development for NSCLC EGFR intrinsic resistance mutations; ERAS-801, which is under development by Erasca, Inc.; WSD-0922-FU, which is under development by Wayshine Biopharm International Ltd.; CM93, which is under development by Crimson Biopharm Inc.; RO7428731, which is under development by Hutchison MediPharma Ltd.